rui314/mold/docs/mold.md

-Mold supports a very limited set of linker script features, which is just sufficient to read `/usr/lib/x86_64-linux-gnu/libc.so` on Linux systems (on Linux, that file is despite its name not a shared library but an ASCII linker script that loads a real `libc.so` file.)
+Mold supports a very limited set of linker script features, which is just sufficient to read `/usr/lib/x86_64-linux-gnu/libc.so` on Linux systems (on Linux, that file is contrary to its name not a shared library but an ASCII linker script that loads a real `libc.so` file.)

-Beyond that, we have no plan to support any linker script features.
-The linker script is an ad-hoc, over-designed, complex language which we believe needs to be disrupted by a simpler mechanism.
+Beyond that, we have no plan to support any additional linker script features.
+The linker script is an ad-hoc, over-designed, complex language which we believe needs to be replaced by a simpler mechanism.
 We have a plan to add a replacement for the linker script to `mold` instead.

 ### Archive symbol resolution

-Traditionally, Unix linkers are sensitive to the order in which input files appear on command line.
+Traditionally, Unix linkers are sensitive to the order in which input files appear on the command line.
 They process input files from the first (leftmost) file to the last (rightmost) file one-by-one.
 While reading input files, they maintain sets of defined and undefined symbols.
-When visiting an archive file (`.a` files), they pull out object files to resolve as many undefined symbols as possible and go on to the next input file.
+When visiting an archive file (`.a` files), they pull out object files to resolve as many undefined symbols as possible and move on to the next input file.
 Object files that weren't pulled out will never have a chance for a second look.

-Due to this semantics, you usually have to add archive files at the end of a command line, so that when a linker reaches archive files, it knows what symbols remain as undefined.
+Due to this behavior, you usually have to add archive files at the end of a command line, so that when a linker reaches archive files, it knows what symbols remain as undefined.

-If you put archive files at the beginning of a command line, a linker doesn't have any undefined symbol, and thus no object files will be pulled out from archives.
-You can change the processing order by `--start-group` and `--end-group` options, though they make a linker slower.
+If you put archive files at the beginning of a command line, a linker doesn't have any undefined symbols, and thus no object files will be pulled out from archives.
+You can change the processing order by using the `--start-group` and `--end-group` options, though they make a linker slower.

-`mold` as well as LLVM lld(1) linker take a different approach.
-They memorize what symbols can be resolved from archive files instead of forgetting it after processing each archive.
+`mold`, as well as the LLVM lld(1) linker, takes a different approach.
+They remember which symbols can be resolved from archive files instead of forgetting them after processing each archive.
 Therefore, `mold` and lld(1) can "go back" in a command line to pull out object files from archives if they are needed to resolve remaining undefined symbols.
 They are not sensitive to the input file order.

 `--start-group` and `--end-group` are still accepted by `mold` and lld(1) for compatibility with traditional linkers, but they are silently ignored.

 ### Dynamic symbol resolution

-Some Unix linker features are unable to be understood without understanding the semantics of dynamic symbol resolution.
-Therefore, even though that's not specific to `mold`, we'll explain it here.
+Some Unix linker features are difficult to understand without comprehending the semantics of dynamic symbol resolution.
+Therefore, even though it's not specific to `mold`, we'll explain it here.

 We use "ELF module" or just "module" as a collective term to refer to an